 Q: What is the acronym PRP?

-A: PRP stands for Platelet-Rich Plasma.
+A: PRP is an acronym for Platelet-Rich Plasma.

 Q: What is platelet-rich plasma?

-Q: How is PRP produced?
+Q: How is platelet-rich plasma produced?

 Q: What conditions can be treated with PRP?

 A: A PRP treatment normally requires about 30-60 minutes, including the time it takes to draw and deal with the blood.
+Overall, the treatment should take less than an hour.

 Q: Is PRP painful?

-Q: How long does recovery from PRP treatment take?
+Q: How long does the recovery take?

 A: The recovery time following a PRP treatment varies from person to person and depends on the area being treated.
 Individuals can continue a typical routine after 48 hours.
+There is typically no downtime associated with PRP injections.

 Q: Are there any dangers related to PRP?